up-csi/up-csi.github.io/README.md

 # One-time setup of the auto-generated `.svelte-kit` folder.
 pnpm sync

-# Same as the file watcher, but also starts a developer server at
+# Starts a developer server at `localhost:5173` by default.
-# `localhost:5173` by default.
-Live-reloading and hot module replacement
+# Live-reloading and hot module replacement are enabled.
-# has been disabled by default.
 pnpm dev

 # Build and optimize the project.
 Static assets are saved to `build/`.